beegagliardi.com

 Bee Gagliardi

-Customers don't come to your product looking for support.
+Customers do not come to your product looking for support.
 They come to get something done.
-Service is what happens when the experience breaks and pulls them out of flow.

-I design and build the invisible systems that keep customers moving.
+I design and build the invisible systems that help them do that with less friction.

 Before you reach out